Interactive floor plan of the Royal Signals Museum

 The Ferret armoured car, or Ferret Scout car as it is more commonly known, is a British armoured reconnaissance vehicle produced between 1952 & 1971 by Daimler.

-Easy to use and maintain, Ptarmigan was arguably the first mobile-mobile.
+Ptarmigan was easy to use and maintain and included the the first direct dial digital mobile phone system in the world.
 Supplied by The Plessey Company and supported by SELEX Elsag of Christchurch, the technology used to develop Ptarmigan was later used to develop mobile phones.

 The Museum is home to the world's only remaining Cable Wagon.
 In service from 1911 to 1937 it was used extensively in WW1 when communications depended on laying 'Line' and repairing it under fire.